rowevscolumn/capstone/README.md

-# capstone
-*Instructions: Click on the raw button in the upper right hand corner of this box.
-Copy and paste the template into the README.md document on your github.
-Fill in the titles, information and links where prompted!
-Feel free to stray a bit to suit your project but try to stick to the format as closely as possible for consistency across DSWG projects.*

 # Ryerson Winter 2020 Capstone Project
 This project is part of the [capstone project](https://continuing.ryerson.ca/search/publicCourseSearchDetails.do;jsessionid=1A27012141908DF0EBDA27F4216447CA?method=load&courseId=26431), as part of the [Data Analytics, Big Data, and Predictive Analytics](https://continuing.ryerson.ca/public/category/courseCategoryCertificateProfile.do?method=load&certificateId=171618) fast track course.
 Each student looks for a data set and gives an analysis report and presentation.